 Mile 58.41 – Tappan Falls Camp: River Left.
 Although small, this is a great camp in the heart of Tappan Canyon and just above the rapid.

 Mile 58.44 – Tappan Falls: Class III.
 The line is on river right at all flows.
 It is highly recommended to scout to spot the tongue and analyze your set-up.
-Click here for a detailed description.
+Learn more about Tappan Falls.

 Mile 58.87 – Tappan Two: Class III.
 There is a large center boulder that can either be fully submerged or fully out of the water.
 There is a picket fence or rocks after this necessitating further navigation.